-Question/Comment EPRA Response The RDFFG would like a In our webinar presentations, McBride was specifically highlighted as one permanent collection facility of 2 locations that EPRA would like to have a permanent collection site. located in McBride, British McBride is a smaller community with few collection options and to date Columbia.
+Other Questions Raised: Question/Comment EPRA Response The RDFFG would like a In our webinar presentations, McBride was specifically highlighted as one permanent collection facility of 2 locations that EPRA would like to have a permanent collection site. located in McBride, British McBride is a smaller community with few collection options and to date Columbia.
 There is no collection it has not been possible for the program to find a collection site.
-EPRA facility located within the 45 remains interested in this opportunity and does offer, as an alternative, minute drive radius, EPRA collection events which have been held on an annual basis for the last products are sold in the few years. community, and McBride is

-Leader Land and the Land and the Land located on a major highway which would facilitate ease in collection Some products are sold on the The EPRA program does not track but does encourage reuse and aftermarket outside of British refurbishment by the public to make the most of a product before it Columbia.
+EPRA facility located within the 45 remains interested in this opportunity and does offer, as an alternative, minute drive radius, EPRA collection events which have been held on an annual basis for the last products are sold in the few years. community, and McBride is located on a major highway which would facilitate ease in collection Some products are sold on the The EPRA program does not track but does encourage reuse and aftermarket outside of British refurbishment by the public to make the most of a product before it Columbia.
 How does EPRA reaches end of life recycling.
 EPRA's visibility to product begins when account for these products when the product at end of life is dropped off for final processing. they reach end of life, what happens to the products environmental handling?
 Along with being complimentary Since inception, the EPRA local advisory committee has had broad of EPRA's use of a Local Advisory representation from the stakeholder community.
 Local and regional Committee (LAC), one stakeholder government (large and small), not-for-profits, reuse organizations, retail asked about who was on the representatives are examples of participants on the committee.
 The committee and how the committee's recommendations are welcomed by senior management committee's recommendations and implemented where feasible. were handled.
-A question was tabled in relation Since the original draft of the Plan was done, EPRA has learned that RCBC to EPRA's involvement with the has discontinued the IMEX program for electronics.
+A question was tabled in relation Since the original draft of the Dian was done.
+EDBA has learned that DCDC to EPRA's involvement with the Since the original draft of the Plan was done, EPRA has learned that RCBC has discontinued the IMEX program for electronics.
 Reference to IMEX Industrial Materials Exchange will be removed from the EPRA program plan.
-(IMEX). will be removed from the Error program plan.
-EPRA should include the The dispute resolution procedures are outlined in the program plan. description of the procedures for The dispute resolution procedures are outlined in the program plan. dispute resolution in the Plan, as the Guide requires The program could pursue EPRA does encourage disposal bans for electronics and conveys that to disposal bans with local the local governments as they review their policies.
-EPRA also provides governments as a way to ensure educational materials to support community awareness on the consumers do the right thing but importance of recycling electronics. also that they are aware that importance of recycling electronics. throwing these products away is not appropriate It should be made clear what Should non EDBA material be assistently received in the EDBA collection Should non-EPRA material be accidently received in the EPRA collection happens when other stewardship of end of life electronics, the program has procedures in place to have it items, such as CESA products, are reported and handled safely and in accordance with the governing accidently deposited at an EPRA regulation. collection site.
-Are they counted and recycled, or are they given to the CESA program?
+(IMEX).
+EPRA should include the The dispute resolution procedures are outlined in the program plan. description of the procedures for dispute resolution in the Plan, as the Guide requires The program could pursue EPRA does encourage disposal bans for electronics and conveys that to disposal bans with local the local governments as they review their policies.
+EPRA also provides governments as a way to ensure educational materials to support community awareness on the consumers do the right thing but importance of recycling electronics. also that they are aware that throwing these products away is not appropriate It should be made clear what Should non-EPRA material be accidently received in the EPRA collection happens when other stewardship of end of life electronics, the program has procedures in place to have it items, such as CESA products, are reported and handled safely and in accordance with the governing accidently deposited at an EPRA regulation. collection site.
+Are they counted , č and recycled, or are they given to the CESA program?
 Will EPRA consider working with EPRA is pleased to be already active with other participants in waste other electronic EPR programs to audits conducted at landfills and this proves to be most insightful into the conduct unaccounted product effectiveness of the awareness, accessibility and collection of end of life studies, estimates of electronics electronics. reuse, or additional waste composition studies to determine where program materials are ending up?